aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/pivot-chart/_index.md

 <br>
 Pivot charts are commonly used in business intelligence and data analysis to provide a clear and concise visual summary of complex data sets.
 They are a powerful tool for making data-driven decisions.

-## How to add a PivotChart using Aspose.Cells
+## How to add a PivotChart using Aspose.Cells for Python Excel Library

 ### **Adding a Pivot Table**

-To create a pivot table using Aspose.Cells:
+To create a pivot table using Aspose.Cells for Python via .NET:

 1. Add some data to a worksheet cells using a Cell object's PutValue/setValue method.
 You also use a template file already filled with data.
 The data will be used as the pivot table's data source.
 1. Add a pivot table to the worksheet by calling the PivotTables collection's add method (encapsulated in the Worksheet object).